avescaesar/aves-caesar-desktop/README.md

 Aves Caesar is built to run locally:

-- ONNX models run on your machine;
+- AI models run on your machine (whether you have a GPU or not);
-- photos are not sent to the Internet for identification;
+- No photos or data are sent to the Internet, period.

 ## Supported Formats